MarcGuiot/globsframework/README.md

 So, if GlobsFramework is useful everywhere input/output is used, it is also great inside our own code.
 Here are some usage example :
 * Any code that must control flow of data, of the configuration, etc.
-* Any code that is configurable using user input.
+* Any code that is configured using user input.
 * If you want generic way to filter or transform data.

 A JavaScript (TS) version exist, it allow the dynamic creation of screen to create configuration in React.
 But the code is not open.

 It's main drawback is the fact that it mixed badly with beans.
-The advantage is that GlobsFramework is open source, very small, without dependency (only slf4j for logging) and so, is easy to maintain.
+The advantage is that GlobsFramework is open source, very small, without dependency (only slf4j for logging) and is easy to maintain.

+## history
+The idea came from telecom industry where many model were built using GDMO (https://en.wikipedia.org/wiki/Guidelines_for_the_Definition_of_Managed_Objects).
+This model was read are used to generate code (for DB, UI, BER Asn1 encoding, etc).
+These generated object was called Managed Objects (MO).
+At Nortel, Xml was used to describe this Managed Object (MO).
+We represent this in a ManageObjectType and the associated MO (a bean in fact) was...a ManagedObject.

+These generic model was used to generate code, but not as a bean but to generate the definition of the bean.

+Regis Medina and I rewrote a second version for a private financial company we work for.
+And we wrote an open source third version for our own project (BudgetView https://web.archive.org/web/20181229134134/http://www.mybudgetview.com/, https://github.com/MarcGuiot/budgetview)

+These version is used in few company we worked for.

 ## exemple of a db query